Best Practice Naming Conventions for Email Marketers to stay organised

 • ADV: access

-Be warned – changing existing tags once they’re in can be tricky – we have guidance in the ActiveCampaign Academy on how to do it safely.
+Be warned – changing existing tags once they’re in can be tricky – we have guidance in the Academy on how to do it safely.
 So if you are in a tag pickle right now, come get our help to fix it without breaking all the things on the way.

-Learn more about our ActiveCampaign Academy membership
+Learn more about our Slick Business Academy

 1. Use lower case with spaces